shopping cart, our inspiration

 If you look at the origins of the shopping cart, it's a fascinating journey and it reflects the work that we do.

 The shopping cart is now ubiquitous, but it was not the case when it was launched.
 Sylvan Goldman, the inventor of the shopping cart was perplexed.
 He had created the cart with an intention to increase the number of products customers would buy based on the convenience the cart provided – in turn leading to more sales at its stores.

 When it was launched back in the day; the only people interested in using them were the elderly.
 Men were too proud to admit they needed help carrying a basket, and women had similar reasons too.
 What he did next was interesting.

-Shopping cart – at the intersection of behaviour, innovation and economics
+Shopping cart – at the intersection of behaviour, business and innovation

 He hired attractive men and women to push carts around inside the store and pretend to shop.
 When real customers came through the doors and refused the cart, the young woman at the entrance looked back into the store and said, “Why?
 Everyone else is using them.”
 This simple act of asking triggered ‘peer pressure’ that changed the entire game.